eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Reconstructive Surgery

 Alloplast Option

-• Stage 1: The patient is admitted for 48 hours, at which time the drains are removed.
-Drain care is similar for both options, although the drains are somewhat larger (3-4 mm diameter) for the alloplast option.
+• Stage 1: The patient is admitted for 24-72 hours, depending on how comfortable the parents are with drain care.
+Drains are removed 3-7 days after surgery.
+The drains are somewhat larger (3-4 mm diameter) for the alloplast option.
 The cup dressing stays in place day and night for 2 weeks and then is worn at night for an additional 2 weeks.

 • Stage 2: Again, this is probably the stage associated with the least postoperative morbidity.
 Most importantly, the suture lines must be kept clean and covered with antibiotic ointment for approximately one week.